Doctoral training and HDR

 There are 2 different cases:

-• or the PhD student is exempt.
+• or the doctoral student is exempt.

 Who is exempt?

-• Refugee Doctoral Students
+• Refugee doctoral students

-• Doctoral students who are beneficiaries of the subsidiary protection
+• Doctoral students benefiting from subsidiary protection

-• Doctoral students with French government scholarships (BGF)
+• French government doctoral students (BGF)

 No refund of the CVEC will be made